dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 `resultItemType`: Specifies a targeting captured result type.

-`isEnabled`: A BOOL value that indicates whether to enable the result verification feature.
+`isEnabled`: A BOOL value that indicates whether to enable the result cross verification feature.

 ### setDuplicateForgetTime